Travis King: North Korea says US soldier blamed discrimination

 US officials said earlier they believed the soldier had crossed the border intentionally.

-PV2 King is a reconnaissance specialist who has been in the army since January 2021 and was in South Korea as part of his rotation.
+Private King is a reconnaissance specialist who has been in the army since January 2021 and was in South Korea as part of his rotation.

 Before crossing the border, he served two months in detention in South Korea for assault charges and was released on 10 July.

-He was supposed to fly back to the US to face disciplinary proceedings but managed to leave the airport and join a tour of the Demilitarised Zone, which separates North and South Korea.
+He was supposed to fly back to the US to face disciplinary proceedings but managed to leave the airport and join a tour of the Demilitarised Zone (DMZ), which separates North and South Korea.

 "During the investigation, Travis King confessed that he had decided to come over to the DPRK [North Korea] as he harboured ill feeling against inhuman maltreatment and racial discrimination within the US Army," North Korean state news agency KCNA said.